 Are Investors Undervaluing These Construction Stocks Right Now?

-Beazer Homes USA (BZH) is a stock many investors are watching right now.
-BZH is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
-The stock is trading with P/E ratio of 3.42 right now.
-For comparison, its industry sports an average P/E of 6.03.
-BZH's Forward P/E has been as high as 10.12 and as low as 3.42, with a median of 5.34, all within the past year.
+One company value investors might notice is Boise Cascade (BCC).
+BCC is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock is trading with P/E ratio of 7.59 right now.
+For comparison, its industry sports an average P/E of 19.05.
+Over the past year, BCC's Forward P/E has been as high as 14.99 and as low as 4.45, with a median of 7.46.

-These are just a handful of the figures considered in Beazer Homes USA and Tri Pointe Homes's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that BZH and TPH is an impressive value stock right now.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Boise Cascade and LouisianaPacific are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, BCC and LPX feels like a great value stock at the moment.

 Click to get this free report